Cramming Settlement for Consumers Announced

-- Does my bill include charges for calls I did not place and services I did not authorize?
+- Does my bill include charges for calls I did not place or services I did not authorize?

 - Are the rates and line items consistent with the rates and line items that the company quoted to me?

-Take the following actions if unknown or suspicious charges are listed on your telephone bill:
+Take the following actions if your telephone bill lists unknown or suspicious charges:

-If neither the company sending you the bill nor the company that provided the service in question will remove charges from your telephone bill that you consider to be incorrect, you can file a complaint as follows:
+If neither the telephone company sending you the bill nor the company that provided the service in question will remove charges you consider to be incorrect, you can file a complaint:

-- with your state public service commission for telephone services within your state; and
+- With your state public service commission for telephone services within your state (www.naruc.org/commissions.cfm)

-- with the FTC for non-telephone services on your telephone bill.
+- With the Federal Trade Commission (https://www.ftccomplaintassistant.gov) about charges for non-telephone services on your telephone bill

 Federal Communications Commission